 Every successful company started out as a small enterprise.
-Some of these companies grew through their own efforts, in favorable economic conditions.
+Some of these companies grew through their own efforts, in favourable economic conditions.
 For the rest of them, the number one growth factor in their incipient phase was capital raising from investors.

 Investors are successful entrepreneurs who have an eye for potentially successful start-ups and finance them, either by becoming shareholders or business partners.
 Some of these investors will, later on, buy out the founders, but many will continue to nurture and support the business and enjoy the financial and professional benefits of their initial investment.

 But how and where can a young entrepreneur find investors willing to risk their money on a start-up which has not proven itself yet?
-The secret lies in finding the right kind of investors, using all the networking channels you have: your own professional and personal acquaintances, business events and conventions, and the social media.
-In this article, we will focus on how to approach these investors (and whom to approach) so that the business relation you establish goes beyond a simple capital injection.
+The secret lies in finding the right kind of investors, using all the networking channels you have: your own professional and personal acquaintances, business events and conventions, and social media.
+In this article, we will focus on how to approach these investors (and whom to approach) so that the business relationship you establish goes beyond a simple capital injection.